RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 1. [Snappy](https://en.wikipedia.org/wiki/Snappy_(compression)) aims for high speed and reasonable compression.
 1. LZO compresses fast and decompresses faster.
-1. Others, such as gzip, are more widely available.
+1. Others, such as Gzip, are more widely available.

 The gzip compression uses more CPU resources than Snappy or LZO, but provides a higher compression ratio. gzip is often a good choice for cold data, which is accessed infrequently.
 Snappy or LZO are a better choice for hot data, which is accessed frequently.